 There is no ‘set’ amount of time you have to pay off a house by, it all depends on the term of the loan, and other loan conditions which you would have negotiated with your lender.
 Typically, loans will run for terms between 10 and 30 years, depending on your loan type and the monthly repayments you can afford.

 Historically, Australia is currently experiencing the lowest interest rates on record.
-As of March 2019, the interest rates for most lenders were sitting at around 3.92%.
+As of April 2020, the interest rates for most lenders were sitting at around 4.63% but you can find rates as low as 2.47%.
 However, as those who were mortgage holders in the 90s would remember, in 1990 interest rates hit record highs, reaching as high as 17%.

 There is nothing to stop interest rates from rising in the future – and likewise, nothing to stop interest rates from going down.
 It all depends on the economic conditions at play, which is why it’s important for home loan holders to be financially aware.

-As of April 2019, the RBA has set the cash rate at 1.5%.
-This helps to keep interest rates down.
-However, the RBA meets every month to discuss the current economic climate, meaning that this could rise at any time, potentially bringing interest rates up with it.
+Interest rates are influenced by the cash rate, and as of July 2020 the RBA the cash rate is 0.25% – a historic low.
+A low cash rate helps to keep interest rates down.
+However, the RBA meets every month to discuss the current economic climate, meaning this could rise at any time, potentially bringing interest rates up with it.

 Other, more personal, factors also help lenders determine your mortgage interest rate.
 Your credit score, requested loan amount, loan term and interest rate type are just a few of the other factors lenders take into consideration when calculating your interest rate.

-In the meantime, eChoice’s borrowing power calculator is a useful tool to estimate what pre-approved loan amount you could be looking at.
+Alternatively, the eChoice’s borrowing power calculator can be a useful tool to estimate how much you might be able to borrow.

 Buying a home for the first time is a scary, daunting, confusing and exciting time.
 First home buyers are likely to go through a range of feelings, and at one point, a first home buyer is sure to wonder, am I doing it right?